 Due to the increasing usage of smartphones during shopping, location-based offers and in-store deals have become an attractive way to interest customers in new brands or products.
 Daily deal sites and coupons are also a powerful marketing tool and rank among the most likely promotional tools that influence purchase decisions of consumers in the United States.
-In fact, the majority of consumers connecting with brands on social media do so in the hope of receiving regular coupons and other promotions.
-During a recent survey of U.S. consumers it was found that many shoppers also like to receive coupons when participating in loyalty programs.
+Many consumers connecting with brands on social media do so in the hope of receiving regular coupons and other promotions.

 The most-visited coupon websites in the United States include Slickdeals.net, Groupon, and Ebates.
 As of March 2019, Slickdeals generated an average of 68 million monthly visits, ranking first as the most popular coupon platform.
 Daily deals website Groupon was ranked second with an average of 51 million monthly U.S. visits.
 Formerly the flagship company of the industry, Groupon’s revenue has been steadily declining since 2013.
 Groupon’s TTM gross profit per average active customer has flatlined around 27.51 U.S. dollars in the second quarter of 2019.